-This ! signifies an important step in the protocol regarding volume changes based on the number of immunoprecipitation preparations (IP preps).
+This! signifies an important step in the protocol regarding volume changes based on the number of immunoprecipitation preparations (IP preps).
+One IP prep is defined as 4 x 106 tissue cultured cells or 25 mg of disaggregated tissue.

-One IP prep is defined as 4 x 10 tissue cultured cells.
 This !! signifies an important step to dilute a buffer before proceeding.

-SAFE STOP This is a safe stopping point in the protocol, if stopping is necessary.
+Safe Stop This is a safe stopping point in the protocol, if stopping is necessary.

-I. Cell Culture Cross-linking and Sample Preparation:
+I. Tissue Cross-linking and Sample Preparation